cdanis/emojifs/README.md

 ## Getting your Slack and Discord secrets

 **⚠️ SERIOUS WARNING!
 I MEAN IT! ⚠️**
 Don't share your cookies with anyone or anything, including this program.
-They allow full control of your account.
+They allow full control of your account!
 **⚠️ SERIOUS WARNING!
 I MEAN IT! ⚠️**

 For Slack, the easiest thing to do is: